rednblackgames/HyperLap2D-Wiki/_docs/editor/4-dynamic-lights.md

 #### Body Lights

-Entities can emits light to create chain/neon effects.
+Entities can emit light to create chain/neon effects.
 Add an additional `Light` component needs to be add to an object that has both `Physics` and a Shape component.

 ![chain-light-prop]({{ site.baseurl }}/images/wiki/chain-light-prop.png)

 # Normal maps

-Normal mapping is a commont tecnique to makes your assets looks like 3D when illuminated by a light source.
-HyperLap2D supports normal mapping out of box.
+Normal mapping is a common technique to make your assets look like 3D when illuminated by a light source.
+HyperLap2D supports normal mapping out of the box.

 #### Simple images